 Violence in Krakow Strip Clubs

 Unfortunately the dr*gging of customers and rinsing them of their hard earned cash is not where these stories end.

 Many online accounts talk of violent attacks in these clubs, and again, while personal anecdotes are not proof, they are still worth paying attention to.

 Here are just some of the tales that I found online when browsing the reviews of Krakow strip clubs (note: most of these reviews were about the club ‘Night Club VIP.’)

 Ben – ‘My friend went to VIP Club on a stag weekend and was dr*gged, injected with something (more substances?) and robbed.
 He was kept in a dark room with no handle on the door and was away unconscious for 3 hours.’

 ‘S’ – ‘My brother died in that vile establishment, dr*gged and murdered.
 10.10.17 it’s been a year already and the investigations are still ongoing.’

-Unfortunately I couldn’t find hard evidence online to back up this claim, but I did find this article, as well as an older comment that said ‘My nephew has just been killed in this club and had money taken from his account.
+Unfortunately I couldn’t find hard evidence online to back up this claim, but I did find an older comment that said ‘My nephew has just been killed in this club and had money taken from his account.
 Thieving murdering scum.’
 The two comments and the newspaper article appear to be about the same man due to the dates, but I do not have 100% proof of this.